SantiagoGregory/Sphinx/README.md

 An online cryptocurrency wallet viewer and trading simulator.

 ## Environment Setup
-cd into /react/sphinx and run npm rebuild to reinstall packages.
+cd into /react/sphinx and run npm build to reinstall packages.